The North Face ThermoBall Eco

 Given the ThermoBall Eco’s utility as a mid and outer layer, we look for moderate weather protection, which it delivers.
 The shell has a DWR coating that will keep light drizzle and snowfall at bay, but during heavy rain the jacket will start to let water in through the face fabric.
 The good news is that as with other synthetic jackets, the ThermoBall Eco will continue insulating when wet, unlike down fill that clumps up and is very slow to dry.
 Wind protection is similarly good with the face fabric repelling gusts, but you’ll want to throw on a rain jacket or hardshell if it truly turns nasty.
 Overall, the weather protection is a nice match for its intended use: lots of daily wear and the occasional foray into the mountains.

-On our scale, the retooled ThermoBall Eco in a men’s medium weighs 14.1 ounces (it's listed at 15.2), which is around 1 ounce lighter than its predecessor.
+On our scale, the ThermoBall Eco in a men’s medium weighs 14.1 ounces (it's listed at 15.2), which is around 1 ounce lighter than its predecessor.
 Although it’s dropped a little bit of weight over the outgoing model, the ThermoBall Eco still outweighs most of its competition.
-For comparison, Patagonia’s Nano Puff comes in at 11.9 ounces, while Arc’teryx’s Atom LT checks in a little less at 11.1 ounces.
+For comparison, Patagonia’s Nano Puff comes in at 11.9 ounces, while Arc’teryx’s Atom LT checks in a little more at 12.2 ounces.
 You can save even more weight with Patagonia’s Micro Puff (8.3 oz.), but that jacket isn’t very durable and will set you back an additional $50.
 The ThermoBall Eco also can’t compete with most down options—even the Outdoor Research Transcendent, which uses mid-range 650-fill down and costs the same as the ThermoBall Eco, provides more warmth at 13.7 ounces.

 As with its weight, the ThermoBall Eco is packable for a synthetic but won’t be confused for a premium down piece.
 The jacket compresses easily into its large left hand pocket, which includes a two-sided zipper for storage.
 The tall pocket gives the ThermoBall Eco a long rectangular shape when packed, and we found it fairly easy to compress the jacket even further when stuffing it into a daypack or suitcase.
 If packed size is important to you, we recommend spending up for a down jacket or ultralight synthetic like the Patagonia Micro Puff, but we think most travelers and backpackers won’t have much to complain about with the ThermoBall Eco.